nstefan/yastwai/README.md

 ## 🛠️ Development

 YASTwAI has been developed with a focus on AI-assisted development.
 For details on how AI agents work with this codebase, see:

-- [Agent Rules Documentation](./docs/agentrules/readme.md) - General AI agent behavior rules
+- [System Rules](./docs/agentrules/system.md) - General AI agent behavior rules set in Cursor User Rules.
-- [Project-Specific Rules](./docs/agentrules/cursor.mdc) - Detailed guidelines for YASTwAI development
+- [Project-Specific Rules](./docs/agentrules/cursor.mdc) - Specific project rules detected by Cursor via a [symlink](./cursor/rules/yastwai.mdc).

 ### Running Tests